 - Shutting the door to your office.

-- Having notifications for your email or instant messaging program/app shut off.
+- Having notifications for your email or an instant messaging program/app shut off.

 3. What are the 1-3 most common distractions that keep me from having quality time with the people closest to me?

 The answer could for instance be your smart phone, TV-shows you just watch out of routine and not because you like them very much or bringing your work back home.